 MHI funds must be used to purchase services which will be used to keep the child or adolescent in the least restrictive environment and living in the community.

 CSBs may use MHI funds to support personnel used to provide services to children and families.
-Each service provided shall should be linked to an individualized service plan for an individual child and submit the required program and financial data reports in the format established by the Department.
+Each service provided shall be linked to an individualized service plan for an individual child and submit the required program and financial data reports in the format established by the Department.

 MHI funds should not be used when another payer source is available.